JustinBond/PressureTables/README.md

 1. **easy and intuitive** vs **hard**.
 Some multiple choices where the answer can be easily guessed because none of the others are close.
 To develop number feel over rote memorization.
 But the hard ones are needed to ensure that the tables actually are memorized.

+#### TODO

+1. Bug: running out of time doesn't cost you points
+2. Red X or green checkmark feedback for answer
+3. Increment level when you reach 100
+4. make a "medium" style answer where the answers are in the overall range, but not near the right answer.
+So for 2's table, answers would be 2 - 24, but not within 4 or so points of the right answer.